RadicallyOpen/RadicallyOpen/training/intensive.markdown

 - Micro-analytic supervision

 Delegates are required to read two texts prior to the course and to undertake written and practical assignments between parts 1 and 2.
 Delegates are encouraged to attend in teams, but individual practitioners who attend without a team will be encouraged to form study groups for the duration for the course.

+> Previous training  in DBT is not a requirement for the RO-DBT intensive.

 Apart from a professional qualification in a mental health or related field there are no further prerequisites for the course, and it is not necessary for participants to have had any previous DBT training.

 [See the latest dates for training and book a place](/events/)